prabhu1122/Vector_p5js/README.md

 * [How to get](#how-to-get)

 ## General info
-This project is create an canvas for draw an sketch.
+This project is gibe the infp for vector class and its functions.

 ## Technologies
 This project is created with: